AKolari/Quest-Log/README.md

 Updates:
-Discovered some more bugs after deployment.
+-Discovered some more bugs after deployment.
 Completing a quest is inconsistent, and needs to be retooled.
 Additionally, in the vercel version, it seems that you can only view a users profile if you are logged in.
 This does not happen on our local version.
 I will have to research this further.

+-User cannot view profile if not logged in.
+This is because I have a check to see if the user viewing the profile is the profile owner.
+Unfortunately, I forgot to include an if statement to see if the user was logged in or not.
+Must fix this issue in the future.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).